FlxPeters/servicebox/README.md

 ## Credits

-ServiceBox is heavily inspired by Netbox, Jira.
+ServiceBox is heavily inspired by Netbox and Jira's way of linking issues.